 The Twelve Virtues of a Good Teacher

-The Twelve Virtues of a Good Teacher as identified by Saint John Baptist de La Salle are: gravity, silence, humility, prudence, wisdom, patience, reserve, gentleness, zeal, vigilance, piety, and generosity.
-These specific virtues are elevated as a valuable part of our educational culture at Saint Mary’s University.
-They are integrated within the four cardinal virtues and also serve as a bridge between those broad virtues and our educational milieu, as they are exemplified in the teaching at Saint Mary’s University.
+The Twelve Virtues of a Good Teacher as identified by Saint John Baptist De La Salle are: gravity, silence, humility, prudence, wisdom, patience, reserve, gentleness, zeal, vigilance, piety, and generosity.31 These specific virtues are elevated as a valuable part of our educational culture at Saint Mary’s.
+They are integrated within the four cardinal virtues and also serve as a bridge between those broad virtues and our educational milieu as they are exemplified in the teaching at Saint Mary’s.
 Moreover, the practice of these virtues is not limited to teachers alone; we believe that everyone in our university community is called to adopt and practice these virtues.

-Performance virtues are essential to academic excellence because they are competencies necessary for high-level achievement.
+Performance virtues are essential to all spheres of a university community because they are competencies necessary for high-level achievement.
 They include virtues such as: determination, motivation, resilience, perseverance, adaptability, teamwork, confidence, and creativity.
 To be in service of the good that is perfective (not the apparent good), the performance virtues are to be practiced in tandem with the moral virtues.
-As stated by the Jubilee Centre, “All good programmes of character education will include the cultivation of performance virtues, but they will also explain to students that those virtues derive their ultimate value from serving morally acceptable ends.
+As stated by the Jubilee Centre, “All good programmes of character education will include the cultivation of performance virtues, but they will also explain to students that those virtues derive their ultimate value from serving morally acceptable ends.”32

-Character education should be “intentional, organised, and reflective.”
-While virtues, the building blocks of good character, can be taught, they can also be caught and sought.
-Research shows that direct instruction, modeling, and lived experience are all necessary for virtue formation.
+Character education should be “intentional, organised, and reflective.”33 While virtues, the building blocks of good character, can be taught, they can also be caught and sought.34 Research shows that direct instruction, modeling, and lived experience are all necessary for virtue formation.35

 Virtues are Taught